-If RESD and the landowner are unable to agree upon the due compensation payable, the landowner must request a hearing presided over by the Land Value Appraisal Commission (LVAC).
+If RESB and the landowner are unable to agree upon the due compensation payable, the landowner must request a hearing presided over by the Land Value Appraisal Commission (LVAC).
 The application must be made no later than two years after the Authority enters into possession of the land.

 If the LVAC is requested to determine the due compensation payable, it may hold a public hearing in the district in which the land is located.
 LVAC hearings are similar to court hearings, but more informal.
 The LVAC cannot determine the compensation for goods and chattels.
-This matter must be settled privately between the owner and RESD on behalf of the expropriating Authority.
+This matter must be settled privately between the owner and RESB on behalf of the expropriating Authority.

 Decisions of the LVAC are binding on both parties, subject to the right of appeal to The Court of Appeal, within 40 days after the date the LVAC issues its certificate to the compensation payable.
 If an owner fails to appeal within that timeframe, the owner is deemed to have accepted the Certification of the LVAC and any claim to further compensation is barred.

 If an owner fails to make application for a hearing before the LVAC within two years from the date, the owner will be deemed to have accepted the Compensation set out in the Offer of Compensation and payment will be made to the entitled owner.

 Part 2: Legal, Appraisal and Other Expert Assistance